stitchdata/docs/_saas-integrations/google-ads/google-ads-latest.md

   - title: "Report tables: Edit report dimensions and segments"
     anchor: "edit-report-attributes"
     content: |
-      In report tables, a Primary Key `_sdc_record_hash` is built using the dimensions selected when creating the report.
+      In report tables, a Primary Key `_sdc_record_hash` is built using the segments and attributes selected when creating the report.

-      Modifying segments and dimensions after the report is created and data has already been replicated may cause data quality issues.
-For example, if you add a new dimension, some records might be replicated again with a different primary key, and would therefore be duplicated in the destination.

-      To avoid this issue, it is recommended to truncate your destination table before editing a report.
+      Modifying segments and attributes after the report is created and data has already been replicated may cause data quality issues.
+To avoid this, it is recommended to truncate your destination table before editing a report.
 You can then start replicating the updated report and recover the truncated records by configuring the **Sync Historical Data** option.